 - the 'Scottish Government Model Private Residential Tenancy Agreement'

-The tenancy agreement must include all the terms needed by law.
+Any tenancy agreement that your landlord uses must include all the terms needed by law.

-If they use another type of tenancy agreement they must give you the 'Private Residential Tenancy Statutory Terms Supporting Notes'.
+If they give you another type of tenancy agreement, they must also give you the 'Private Residential Tenancy Statutory Terms Supporting Notes'.

 When you should get these

-Your landlord should give you what you need by the end of the first day of your tenancy.
+Your landlord should give you these things by the end of the first day of your tenancy.

 If something changes

-If the terms of your tenancy change, your Landlord must give you written terms that include the changes within 28 days.
+If the terms of your tenancy change, your Landlord must give you written terms that explain the changes within 28 days.